-Trans-Tasman Resources Limited (TTR) is a private New Zealand company that was established in 2007 to explore the North Island’s west coast iron sand deposits.
-TTR is headquartered in Wellington and is funded by New Zealand and international investment.
+Trans-Tasman Resources Limited (TTR) is a New Zealand based and managed company established in 2007 to explore and develop New Zealand’s offshore mineral sand deposits.

 The latest South Taranaki Bright Fact Sheet 2019

 Commentary on recent media misinformation and exaggerated claims relating to TTR's South Taranaki Brights iron sands project

 In 2016 TTR’s most advanced project is the South Taranaki Bight (STB) iron sands project located 22km to 36km offshore from Patea.
 The Company also has a granted Prospecting Permit covering potential high grade (>10%HM) heavy mineral sand deposits offshore the West Coast of the South Island containing ilmenite, zircon, rutile, garnet and gold similar to the onshore Barrytown deposit.